Baby-Madara/AMIT_Embedded_Systems_FinalProject/README.md

 ### Warnings

+* `saving linked lists in EEPROM` (users list) need to be modified
 * LCD and SevenSegments cannot be used together
 * sevenSegments must be used with parallel programming (NO SEQUENTIAL DELAY CAN BE USED to work properly)

 ### main()

-IT IS USED FOR TESTING DRIVERS.
+IT IS ALSO USED FOR TESTING DRIVERS.
 THE DRIVER YOU WANT TO TEST, UNCOMMENT "#define TESTING_DRIVER_NAME" and type the codes you want in its section, this is for ensuring no loss of old test